mvict/acentuar/README.md

      by calling do_i_write_accent("")
      This is the fastest way to get your answer

+     python acentuar.py -learn
+     It will call do_you_write_an_accent()
+     It will ask you to determine whether an unusual word needs accent or not and will give you feedback about your answer

 ##### UI language
 LOCALE is by default Spanish but can be changed in cmd line